Rtoony/survey-data-system/CAD_STANDARDS_GUIDE.md

 **Solutions:**
 - Check if your layers use exact vocabulary codes
 - Use Clear button, verify layers exist without filters
-- Check vocabulary in Bulk Editor to confirm codes exist
+- Check vocabulary in CAD Layer Vocabulary to confirm codes exist

 ### Can't Find a Discipline/Category